 The federal government allocated approximately $141 billion on education in fiscal year 2014.
 Calculating that figure is challenging.
 Federal programs administered by the U.S. Department of Education appear in two separate parts of the federal budget, and other agencies administer large programs as well.
 Furthermore, measuring spending on the federal student loan program is not straightforward, and the government provides significant subsidies for higher education in the form of tax benefits.

-Therefore, the $134 billion figure includes the annual appropriation for the U.S. Department of Education, spending for the U.S. Department of Education not subject to annual appropriations (i.e. mandatory spending), school meal programs administered by the U.S. Department of Agriculture, the Head Start program in the Departments of Health and Human Services, the forgone revenue and spending on education tax benefits for individuals, the cost of the subsidy the government provides on all student loans disbursed in a single year, and military and veterans education benefits.
+Therefore, the $141 billion figure includes the annual appropriation for the U.S. Department of Education, spending for the U.S. Department of Education not subject to annual appropriations (i.e. mandatory spending), school meal programs administered by the U.S. Department of Agriculture, the Head Start program in the Departments of Health and Human Services, the forgone revenue and spending on education tax benefits for individuals, and military and veterans education benefits.

 The federal government spent a total of $3.5 trillion in fiscal year 2013.
-That means the approximate $134 billion in education spending accounts for less than 4 percent of the entire federal budget.
+That means the approximate $141 billion in education spending accounts for approximately 4 percent of the entire federal budget.

 |Federal Education Spending, FY 2014 ($ billions)|

 |Dept. of Education: Appropriation||67.3|

 |Dept. of Education: Mandatory (excludes student loans)||9.9|

 |Student Loan Subsidies (Newly Disbursed Loans)*||N/A|

 |Sources: New America Foundation; U.S. Departments of Education, Health & Human Services, Agriculture, Defense, and Veterans Affairs; White House Office of Management and Budget; Congressional Budget Office|

 |*Student loan subsidy calculation using fair-value accounting method not yet available for fiscal year 2014 from the Congressional Budget Office.|